How to Become an Archaeologist: A Step-by-Step Guide

 Consider a PhD

-For those aspiring to lead research projects or teach at the university level, a PhD is necessary.
+For those aspiring to lead research projects or teach at the university level, a PhD in archaeology is necessary.
 A doctoral program involves extensive research and a dissertation based on original fieldwork or theoretical analysis.
 Earning a PhD can take several years and requires dedication to advancing knowledge within your chosen specialization.

 Reading more: